tp2124/ml-example/README.md

 # ml-example
- Messing around with ML.NET for the fisrt time.
+ Messing aroundn with ML.NET for the first time.